top of page

 Land, Community, and Practice

 ACF’s "Hands on the Land program” weaves regenerative organic farming with shared living and relational practice.
 Participants contribute approximately 15 hours per week to the care of our vegetable gardens, food forest, greenhouse, animal care, and medicine garden.
-In exchange, they receive food from the land, a room in shared housing, mentorship, and opportunities to learn by living.
+In exchange, they receive food from the land, a room in shared housing, mentorship, relational practices, community and opportunities to learn by living.

-In addition to tending crops and soil, participants are invited into practices that support community relational healing and resilience: consent culture, emotional regulation, circling, nonviolent communication, and simple ritual ways of honouring the land and each other.
 These practices are not add-ons; they are the social and emotional infrastructure that makes regeneration possible, and they are embedded in the way Abundance Community Farm aims to be in relationship with land, community and the wider web of life.

 Community as Initiation